What should be in an employee personnel file? What is the purpose of an employee personnel file even?

 The purpose of keeping an employee personnel file is twofold: to document what your company needs for its own purposes and to keep documentation as required by law.
 Many companies maintain one file for their own purposes—including items like achievements, disciplinary notices, employment history, and other office-specific documents—and an additional file with the documents required by law.
-Other companies keep numerous personnel files, each for its own specific purpose.
+Other companies keep numerous official personnel files, each for its own specific purpose.
 Regardless of the number of files a company keeps, a digital personnel file is a more secure and easily accessible option than keeping paper files.

 The Importance of an Employee Personnel File for Best Practices

 Most employers will keep a file of documents that are required by law, but they often overlook a file for best-practice purposes.
 The file contents are necessary to give your company an accurate view of each employee’s official history.
 The information contained within could be necessary in the event your company is the defendant in a lawsuit—assuming you preserve the information correctly.
 Digital employee documentation is the easiest way to ensure you have easy access to the information in a safe, secure place.